AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 #### 404

-IdentityProvider or Tenant not found.
+Identity provider or tenant not found.

 #### 500

 Internal server error.
 ***

-## `Get a List of all Users belongs a Group on an Identity Provider`
+## `Get a List of All Users Belonging to Group on an Identity Provider`

-Get a list of all users belonging to a specific group on an Identity Provider that supports advanced integration, such as Azure Active Directory.
+Get a list of all users belonging to a specific group on an identity provider that supports advanced integration, such as Azure Active Directory.
 The prerequisite is that the identity provider must have already consented to sharing access to its directory with the OCS tenant.

 ### Request